on this page

 will open in a new window.

-NUSports.com-- Operated by CBS Sports, this is the official NU
+NUSports.com-- Now operated by Learfield Sports and Northwestern Sports Properties, this is the official NU

 athletic site, providing info

 Just before the 2009 season, NU brought in former Chicago Tribune

 columnist Skip Myslenski, who is the NUSports.com special